DankuwOs/FlatScreen2/README.md

 # FlatScreen 2
-A *VTOL VR* mod that removes the VR, allowing you to play without a VR headset.
+An update to a *VTOL VR* mod that can remove the VR, partially allowing for play without a VR headset.

 This is an extension of the original [FlatScreen mod by frdhog](https://vtolvr-mods.com/mod/zj7ylyrf/).

 **NOTE:** This mod only allows for looking around and clicking on interactive elements.
-You will need to have a mod that allows for joystick inputs..
+You will need to have a mod that allows for joystick inputs.

 ## Changes from original mod (not exhaustive)
+- can initialize with VR active
 - new mouse controls
-- avatar body hiding
+- avatar body hidden to more easily see cockpit
-- HMCS and NVG fixes
+- HMCS and NVG now work properly
+- less likely to require camera resetting
+- certain options now save
 - various minor bug/QoL fixes